siunam321/CTF-Writeups/KalmarCTF-2025/web/G0tchaberg/README.md

 }
 ```

-Now, instead of reading the source code to figure where does that `index.html` file is, we can just use `grep` in the container:
+Now, instead of reading the source code to figure the `index.html` file's path, we can just use `grep` in the container:

 ```shell
 gotenberg@ebfb21d3ddb9:/tmp$ while true; do grep -r "kalmar{" 2>/dev/null; done